-- In baking: I add 2-3 drops to anything chocolate-related, like muffins or my vegan chocolate mousse.
+- In baking: I add 2-3 drops to anything chocolate-related, like muffins or my chocolate mousse.

 This is the newest oil in my collection and I adore it.
 My mum grew geraniums when I was younger so it’s an instant childhood flashback!
 It’s sweet and floral.
 I use it:

-- For moisturising: Since I found out I was pregnant, I’ve rubbed a nourishing cream into my whole body twice a day to prevent stretch marks.
-Since discovering geranium, I add a drop or two at the same time.
+- For moisturising: Since I found out I was pregnant, I’ve rubbed a few drops of this with a carrier oil into my whole body once or twice a day.

 - In the bath: Nothing’s better than a bath with candles, Epsom salts and oils.
 I love adding geranium and soaking in the tub while